tweaselORG/ReportHAR/templates/web/en/report.typ

 {% endfor %}
 {% endfor %}

-{% if findingsWithInteraction.length > 0 %}
+{% if findingsInteraction | length > 0 %}

 == Network traffic with interaction

-The requests described in this section happened after a period of {{ analysis.periodWithoutInteraction | durationFormat }} without any interaction with the website or any potential consent dialogs.
-The traffic in this section can therefore be a result of my interaction with the website.
+The requests described in this section happened in the second analysis part.
+The traffic in this section can therefore be a result of interaction with the website.

-In total, there were {{ trackHarResultInteraction.length }} requests detected that transmitted data to {{ findingsInteraction | length }} tracker(s) in the second period with interaction.
+In total, there were {{ trackHarResultInteraction.length }} requests detected that transmitted data to {{ findingsInteraction | length }} tracker(s) during this part.

 {% for adapterSlug, adapterResult in findingsInteraction %}
 === {{ adapterResult.adapter.name }}